 Funding.
-For spouse or domestic partner travel charged to a contract or grant fund, the traveler should check with the contract or grant sponsor whether these travel expenses are permitted under any special provisions of the contract or grant.
-Various non-state and non-federal funds controlled by the University may be used to fund spouse or domestic partner travel, but only within the restrictions, if any, governing the use of the fund and within the policy set forth in this Bulletin.
+Spouse, domestic partner, dependent-care provider and dependent travel expenses may not be charged to either federal or state funds.
+For travel charged to a contract or grant fund, the traveler should check with the contract or grant sponsor whether these travel expenses are permitted under any special provisions of the contract or grant.
+Various non-state and non-federal funds controlled by the University may be used to fund spouse, domestic partner, dependent-care provider and dependent travel, but only within the restrictions, if any, governing the use of the fund and within the policy set forth in this Bulletin.
 See Section VII Frequently Asked Questions for more details.